Journalist | Coder | Photographer | Designer

-I am completely fascinated by the intersection of journalism and technology.
-As an award-winning journalist and editor, I've worked on initiatives in data, social media, interactive storytelling and reporting across platforms.
-I'm a full-stack software engineer and am building new tools and projects to explore how technology can better serve journalism and reach diverse audiences.
+Currently, I am at Stanford as a JSK Fellow focusing on how to help newsrooms create effective, meaningful editorial partnerships.
+I run Project Facet, an open source online platform to help newsrooms better manage the editorial process and facilitates collaboration with internal teams and outside partners.
+As an award-winning journalist and editor, I've worked on initiatives in data, social media, interactive storytelling and multi-platform reporting.
+I'm also a full-stack software engineer and am building new tools and projects to explore how technology can better serve journalism and reach diverse audiences.

 I started working in newspapers as a layout editor before becoming the Editor in Chief of a weekly.
 There's nothing quite like putting together an entire newspaper over and over to teach you respect for details.